+The Elephant and Walworth Neighbourhood Forum is proposing a Walworth Neighbourhood Plan.
 A map of the proposed neighbourhood area is attached.
-The area covers all of Newington ward (Newington, Draper, Pullens and Brandon estates), much of East Walworth ward, some of Chaucer ward (Rockingham and Trinity Newington) and some of Faraday ward (surrounding the Aylesbury estate).
-A detailed description of the boundary follows:-
+The area covers all of Newington ward (Newington, Draper, Pullens and Brandon estates), some of East Walworth ward and some of Faraday ward (surrounding the Aylesbury estate).